maxrjones/2021-reu-matlab-git/README.md

 ## Prerequisites

-The only prerequisites for this workshop are working installations of Git and MATLAB.
+The only prerequisites for this workshop are working installations of Git, MATLAB, and a text editor.
 Follow the [git-scm instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for installing Git.
 Follow your institution's installation instructions for MATLAB.
+The steps for the Git tutorial are based on [Visual Studio Code](https://code.visualstudio.com/) as a text editor.

 ## Schedule